BrNi05/StepKeys/README.md

 StepKeys logs with moderate verbosity and handles most runtime errors.
 It assumes the user is familiar with the app and does NOT guard against deliberate misuse.

 StepKeys behaves differently from other programs regarding its lifecycle.
 It always exits with code 0, even if execution is halted due to a handled error.
 During app startup, the shutdown process can be fragile for a few milliseconds, since it depends on the system tray, which may not yet be initialized.
 However, given StepKeys’ small scope and the testing that has been performed, such issues are expected to be extremely rare.

+> [!IMPORTANT]
+> On Linux (Wayland), the first input may trigger a permission prompt.
+This is a security feature.
+Approve it to allow StepKeys to send keyboard input.
+X11 sessions are unaffected.
+Permissions are session-scoped.

 ## Set up project